kfiron/kfiron.github.io/about.md

 permalink: /about/
 ---

-Developer, Manager, Architect (I hate this title).
+My name is Kfir Bloch, I am a Developer, Manager, Architect (I hate this title).
 Currently leading the backend engineering in Wix.com.

 Few more facts about me: